 Explore Greymouth for the afternoon.
 You have the option to visit the Pancake Rocks at Punakaiki, which look like giant pancakes.
 The curious limestone formations are especially spectacular at high tide in a westerly sea.
 Mildly acidic rain, wind and seawater sculpted the bizarre shapes.

 Stay 1 night in Greymouth.

 Driving time Greymouth to Franz Josef 173 km /107 miles, 2.5 hours

 Continue south through dense rainforest towards New Zealand’s most famous glaciers.
 Stay at Franz Josef Glacier township.

 While in Franz Josef you may wish to soak in the Glacier Hot Pools, nestled in

-In the evening, you have the option to visit Glacier Hot Pools for a relaxing spa under the stars.
+This evening, you have the option to visit the Glacier Hot Pools for a relaxing spa under the stars.